LunarG/gfxreconstruct/USAGE_android.md

   --screenshot-prefix PREFIX
                         Prefix to apply to the screenshot file name.
-Default is "screenshot" (forwarded to replay tool) --sfa, --skip-failed-allocations
+Default is "screenshot" (forwarded to replay tool) --screenshot-scale SCALE
+                        Specify a decimal factor which will determine screenshot sizes.
+The factor will be multiplied with the swapchain images dimension to determine the screenshot dimensions.
+                        Default is 1.0.
+  --screenshot-size WIDTHxHEIGHT
+                        Specify desired screenshot dimensions.
+Leaving this
+                        unspecified screenshots will use the swapchain images dimensions.
+If --screenshot-scale is also specified then this option is ignored.
+  --sfa, --skip-failed-allocations
                         Skip vkAllocateMemory, vkAllocateCommandBuffers, and
                         vkAllocateDescriptorSets calls that failed during